Stand Up Paddleboard Fishing: The New Fishing Vessel of Choice?

 For those who love to be out on the water in the hopes of catching a fish, there is now a new way to enjoy the outdoor activity.
-Stand up paddleboard (SUP) fishing is the newest trend and is great for both beginner and experienced fishermen.
+Stand up paddle board (SUP) fishing is the newest trend and is great for both beginner and experienced fishermen.
 You don’t even need a dedicated fishing paddle board.
-Decking out any SUP to do some angling is as fun as it is to get a regular boat ready.
-A paddler can take along anything they need for a great time out on the water.
+Decking out any SUP to do some angling is as fun as it is to get a regular boat ready and less time consuming.
+A paddler can easily take along anything they need for a great time out on the water.
 There’s surprisingly more than enough storage options

 Some of the accessories you might think about bringing along with you include mounts for rod holders, trays for bait, downriggers, fish finders, and anything else you need for a great fishing adventure.
 Just like a boat they can be kitted out with all types of fishing gear.
-And there are lots of advantages to SUP fishing that make your search to catch the big one a lot of fun!
+And there are lots of advantages to SUP fishing that will make your search to catch the big one a whole lot of fun!

 Pack a deck cooler bag to take with you out on the water.

-- Inflatable paddleboards are simple to transport compared to other fishing vessels.
+Inflatable paddle boards are simple to transport compared to other fishing vessels.
 While you have to haul a boat with a trailer and launch it every time you want to move to a new body of water, SUPs are much more convenient.
 And, inflatable SUPs are even easier to handle than hard SUPs because they are so compact, lightweight, and durable.
-SUPs can easily be loaded into your car or truck and moved from place to place.
+SUPs can easily be loaded into your car or on roof racks and moved from place to place.
 Some even come with a roller backpack, making hiking with your SUP possible.
 That way you get to that special fishing spot that may not be reachable by car.

-- Unlike the noise of a running motor, paddleboards are silent since they use muscle power to skim along the top of the water.
-You won’t scare away the fish with propellers or large churns of water.
+Unlike the noise of a running motor, paddleboards are silent since they use muscle power to skim along the top of the water.
+You won’t scare away the fish with propellers or large churns of water from a motorized boat.

-- If you are used to being out on the water, you know that standing up in a smaller boat can easily throw the whole vessel off balance.
+If you are used to being out on the water, you know that standing up in a smaller boat can easily throw the whole vessel off balance.
 A SUP on the other hand is built to stand up on so you cast properly.
 If you haven’t tried SUP yet, you’ll be pleasantly surprised by their stability.
-If you’re already accustomed to SUP and know how to balance so casting should not be an issue.
+If you’re already accustomed to SUP and know how to balance, casting should not be an issue.
 Just bend slightly at the knees and use your weight and center of gravity to maintain stability.
-Some SUPs can be upgraded with a kayak seat.
-If you’re out for a long day one of these will let you sit back and relax while you fish.
+Some SUPs can even be upgraded with a kayak seat (hello fishing kayak!).
+So if you’re out for a long day one, of these detachable seats will let you sit back and relax while you fish.
 Plus your legs aren’t trapped inside a hull like when you’re kayak fishing.